makiuchi-d/arelo/README.md

 that supports `{alt1,...}`, `**` like zsh or bash with globstar option.

 This option can set multiple times.

+The default value ("**") is a pattern that matches any file in the target directories and their subdirectories.

 #### -i, --ignore glob